EluminaGroup/terraform-aws-organization/CONTRIBUTING.md

 ## Reporting Bugs

-This section guides you through submitting a bug report for BlackDuckTheories.
+This section guides you through submitting a bug report for EluminaGroup.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 Before creating bug reports, please check this list as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template, the information it asks for helps us resolve issues faster.